Want to jump straight to the answer? The best content management system for most people is WordPress.

 Even if you don’t have any design or development skills, you can build a Wix website in minutes.

 Similar to WordPress, you can actually build a Wix website for free.
-Unfortunately, the free site does have a Wix subdomain.
+Unfortunately, the free site does have a Wix subdomain in your URL.
 You’ll need to upgrade to a paid plan to remove the Wix branding and get the most out of your website.

 Wix has an intuitive drag-and-drop site builder, so it’s easy to edit the content on your landing pages.
 You can use Wix to publish a blog, run an ecommerce site, and essentially publish any type of content you want on the web.

 While Wix is definitely the best website builder on the market today, it’s a bit limited compared to a pure CMS system, like WordPress.
-But with that said, it’s an excellent choice for beginners.
-Try Wix for free.
+But with that said, it’s an excellent choice for beginners, especially since it frees you up from worry over reliability and security.

 - Ecommerce website builder